huggingface/community-events/gradio-blocks/README.md

 * Have multi-step interfaces, in which the output of one model becomes the input to the next model, or have more flexible data flows in general.
 * Change a component's properties (for example, the choices in a Dropdown) or its visibility based on user input.

-To learn more about Blocks, see the [official guide](https://www.gradio.app/introduction_to_blocks/).
+To learn more about Blocks, see the [official guide](https://www.gradio.app/introduction_to_blocks/) and the [docs](https://gradio.app/docs/).

 ## What is Hugging Face Spaces?

 Spaces are a simple way to host ML demo apps directly on your profile or your organization’s profile on Hugging Face.
 This allows you to create your ML portfolio, showcase your projects at conferences or to stakeholders, and work collaboratively with other people in the ML ecosystem.
-Learn more about spaces [here](https://huggingface.co/docs/hub/spaces).
+Learn more about Spaces in the [docs](https://huggingface.co/docs/hub/spaces).

 ## How Do Gradio and Hugging Face work together?

 Hugging Face Spaces is a free hosting option for Gradio demos.
 Spaces comes with 3 SDK options: Gradio, Streamlit and Static HTML demos.
 Spaces can be public or private and the workflow is similar to github repos.
 There are over 2000+ Gradio spaces currently on Hugging Face.
-Learn more about spaces here: https://huggingface.co/docs/hub/spaces
+Learn more about spaces and gradio: https://huggingface.co/docs/hub/spaces

 ## Event Plan